 2. Ireland’s Great Hunger Museum

-Belonging to Hamden Quinnipiac University, this museum is dedicated to the Irish Great Famine of 1845-1852.
-Ireland’s Great Hunger Museum has gathered art, sculpture, artefacts and literature to inform visitors of the starvation’s social, political and economic causes and make clear the impact on Ireland, its culture and people.
+Ireland’s Great Hunger Museum has gathered art, sculpture, artifacts and literature to inform visitors of the starvation.
+Social, political and economic perspectives make clear the impact on Ireland, its culture and people.

-Among them are some of Ireland’s most important artists over the last 170 years, from James Mahony to Lilian Davidson.
+Represented on the collection are some of Ireland’s most important artists over the last 170 years, from James Mahony to Lilian Davidson.

 3. Edgerton Park